nyggus/tracemem/README.md

-# `memtrace`: Memory tracker for Python sessions
+# e `tracemem`: Memory tracker for Python sessions

-`memtrace` enables you to check the full memory used by a Python session.
-It also offers simple tools to keep the memory used by the session in subsequent moments, which is why we can say `memtrace` lets you track full memory used by a Python session.
+`tracemem` enables you to check the full memory used by a Python session.
+It also offers simple tools to keep the memory used by the session in subsequent moments, which is why we can say `tracemem` lets you track full memory used by a Python session.

-`memtrace` is a very lightweight package for profiling memory use.
-It's a very simple wrapper around `pympler.asizeof.asizeof()`. `memtrace`'s only purpose is to measure memory usage by a Python session, so you cannot, for instance, measure a memory used by a particular function or object.
+`tracemem` is a very lightweight package for profiling memory use.
+It's a very simple wrapper around `pympler.asizeof.asizeof()`. `tracemem`'s only purpose is to measure memory usage by a Python session, so you cannot, for instance, measure a memory used by a particular function or object.
 For this, you can use other tools, such as

 * [`pympler`](https://pypi.org/project/Pympler/)
 * [`memory_profiler`](https://pypi.org/project/memory-profiler/)